trackpete/exiletools-price-macro/README.md

 ## Requires AutoHotKey from [ahkscript.org](http://ahkscript.org/download/) NOT autohotkey.com!

+# Updating Leagues

+To see a list of active leagues that the macro can use, go to http://api.exiletools.com/ladder and scroll down to active leagues.
+This macro uses "friendly short names" rather than full league names.

+As of 2016/06, the active leagues include `standard`, `hardcore`, `prophecy`, and `prophecyhc`

 # How to Install

 1. Download AutoHotKey 1.1.22+ from ahkscript.org (not autohotkey.com - that's different!).